LSSTDESC/CCL/README.md

 					  double l_logstep,int l_linstep,
 					  double dchi,double dlk,double zmin,int *status)
 ````
 where `lmax` sets the maximum multipole, `l_limber` the limit multipole from which the Limber approximation is used (`l_limber=-1` means that the Liber approximation is never used).
-The `non_limber_method` variable can be set to `CCL_NONLIMBER_METHOD_NATIVE` or `CCL_NONLIMBER_METHOD_ANGPOW` to choose the method to compute the non-Limber part of the angular power spectrum (either the native `CCL` code or the [AngPow library](https://github.com/LSSTDESC/CCL/blob/non_limber_speedup/README.md#installing-angpow)).
-Then `l_linstep` sets the maximum multipole until which the angular power spectrum is computed at each multipole, and `l_logstep` the logarithmic stepping to use above `l_linstep` (then the power spectrum is interpolated at each multipole). `dchi` sets the interval in comoving distance to use for the native non-Limber computation and `dlk`the logarithmic stepping for the Fourier k-integration (AngPow is not concerned by these two parameters).
+The `non_limber_method` variable can be set to `CCL_NONLIMBER_METHOD_NATIVE` or `CCL_NONLIMBER_METHOD_ANGPOW` to choose the method to compute the non-Limber part of the angular power spectrum (either the native `CCL` code or the [`Angpow` library](https://github.com/LSSTDESC/CCL/blob/non_limber_speedup/README.md#installing-angpow)).
+Then `l_linstep` sets the maximum multipole until which the angular power spectrum is computed at each multipole, and `l_logstep` the logarithmic stepping to use above `l_linstep` (then the power spectrum is interpolated at each multipole). `dchi` sets the interval in comoving distance to use for the native non-Limber computation and `dlk`the logarithmic stepping for the Fourier k-integration (`Angpow` is not concerned by these two parameters).
 A simplified workspace is provided for computations that use only the Limber approximation at each multipole:
 ````c
 CCL_ClWorkspace *ccl_cl_workspace_default_limber(int lmax,double l_logstep,int l_linstep,
 						 double dlk,int *status)